Sex chromosome: Evolution

 Sex chromosomes evolve from standard pairs of autosomal chromosomes.
 In a large number of organisms, the sex-determination systems presently observed are products of sex chromosome turnover.
 Sex chromosome turnover is a process defined as when the type of the sex chromosome changes as a product of a change in the identity of the sex-determining genes (such as by mutation) or by a change in their location.
 In other cases, sex chromosomes may grow substantially with respect to their ancestral forms as a result of fusion events with autosomes, and autosome-sex chromosome fusions result in what are called neo-sex chromosomes.
 Five examples of this are now known in the songbird superfamily Sylvioidea.
-There is one experimentally documented case of sex chromosome turnover occurring during a 30-year evolutionary experiment involving teleost fish, in which hybridization experiments resulted in a translocation of the sex-determiner region of a sex chromosome into an autosome.
+There is one experimentally documented case of sex chromosome turnover occurring during a 30-year evolutionary experiment involving teleost fish (specifically the swordtails), in which hybridization experiments resulted in a translocation of the sex-determiner region of a sex chromosome into an autosome.
 This resulted in the autosome becoming a novel W sex chromosome.